Komodo-pty/ares-attack/README.md

 # ares-attack
-Ares is a collection of scripts which helps Pentesters prepare for war by performing simple attacks against various targets (WAR files sold seperately).
+Ares helps Pentesters prepare for war by performing simple attacks against Web Apps and Windows targets (WAR files sold seperately).

 # Functionality
+Ares is a collection of scripts which perform different kinds of attacks for Penetration Testing.

 Each of these scripts can be run independently, or they can be launched from the main `ares.sh` script.

 For the most part, this is a series of wrappers which utilize common Pentesting tools; why reinvent the wheel?

+Run `ares -h` for the main help menu, or specify a module to get its help menu (e.g. `ares -m upload -h`)

 ## Modules
-So far there are modules for: XSS (Stealing Cookies), Active Directory Roasting, Mutating a wordlist, Buffer Overflow (Generate a payload file) & Bruteforcing MSSQL in an AD environment.
+So far there are modules for: XSS (Stealing Cookies), Active Directory Roasting, Mutating a wordlist, & Bruteforcing MSSQL in an AD environment.

 In subsequent versions, each of these will be expanded upon, and more modules will be added.